RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Compiling-on-Ubuntu-16.04-with-Qt-Creator.md

 * https://github.com/sqlitebrowser/sqlitebrowser/issues/920
 * https://github.com/sqlitebrowser/sqlitebrowser/issues/1001

-Not everyone's database experience will have these problems, but if it happens to you there is a solution.
+Not everyone will hit those problems, but if it happens to you there is a solution. :smile:

-If you compile DB4S yourself using the steps shown below, you'll have a working DB4S without the above known issues.
+If you compile DB4S yourself using the steps shown below, you'll have a working DB4S without the above issues.

 ### Install the Ubuntu software needed for compiling DB4S